top of page

 Casino Royale is the first Ian Fleming novel introducing James Bond.

-I have a hardcover copy from 1953, and thought it would be interesting to read the first, as well as a newer Bond novel, Carte Blanche.
-The other Bond novel I have read was The Man With The Golden Gun, and I was surprised at the lack of action in it.
-Compared to the movies, the story was simple, the villain not outrageous, and Bond more self-conscious than he was portrayed on screen.
+Compared to the movies, the story is simple, the villain not outrageous, and Bond more self-conscious than he is portrayed on screen.
 I can see how his fastidiousness for detail and desire for the finest things would appeal to a reader of Casino Royale in 1957.

 Bond is assigned as a rich Jamaican playboy to bankrupt him with help from MI5 agent Vesper Lynd and Felix Leiter of the CIA.
-The atmosphere of the casino and all it's intricacies is fascinating and the game itself is page-turning and fabulous.
+The casino atmosphere and all its intricacies are fascinating, and the game itself is page-turning.

-Like The Man With The Golden Gun, Casino Royale was relatively short, and more character driven than the films.
-Felix Leiter of the CIA is a great addition to his team of other spies enlivening the scene and Vesper Lynd was an unusual and appealing "Bond girl".
+Casino Royale was relatively short and more character-driven than the films.
+Felix Leiter of the CIA is a great addition to his team of other spies, enlivening the scene, and Vesper Lynd was an unusual and appealing "Bond girl."

 Ian Fleming has said that he created Bond to be an extremely dull, uninteresting man to whom things happened.
-The name James Bond, he thought to be masculine, brief and unromantic.
+The name James Bond, he thought, was masculine, brief, and unromantic.
 "I thought, by God, that's the dullest name I ever heard."

 Not a superhero, but a real man with problems who confronts evil.
-Gentlemanly and knowledgable, cold and controlled.
-Fleming has created a character that continues to grow and it may be because of these flaws he remains so.
+Gentlemanly and knowledgeable, cold and controlled.
+Fleming has created a character that continues to grow, and it may be because of these flaws he remains so.

 1953 / Hardcover / 187 pages